ausdigital/ausdigital-syn-json/docs/2.0/index.md

 ### CCTS CodeType

-The reference codelist scheme for each coded element in a UBL JSON is defined as part of the implementation profile and is referenced through the CustomizationID as described in the [code-list specification](http://ausdigital-code.readthedocs.io/en/latest/).
+The reference codelist scheme for each coded element in a UBL JSON is defined as part of the implementation profile and is referenced through the CustomizationID as described in the [CODE](http://ausdigital.org/ausdigital-code) specification.

 Therefore the UBL XML